SATVILab/dotfiles/README.md

 ## Forking

 To use this as a base for your own dotfiles, fork this repository and modify the scripts as needed.
+In particular, the `r/.Renviron` file has SATVI-specific environment variables that you may want to change (harmless if you do not, however).
 Feel free to contribute improvements back to the main repository.

 ---